fricciardi/datetime2/src/docs/calendars.rst

 operators *always* consider them to be unequal, while the ``<``, ``>``, ``>=`` and ``<=`` operators raise a :exc:`TypeError`.

+Also, all calendars listed here conform to the rules listed in :ref:`custom-calendars`.

 .. _gregorian-calendar: